 Please check out the guide here.

-There are no speakers connected to the videowall.
-If you want to play the audio from the source you need to connect the source to a speaker system of your choice.
-Simply select the speaker system as audio output and it will play the audio.
+There are no speakers connected to the video wall.
+If you want to play the audio from the source, you need to join the source to a speaker system of your choice.
+Select the speaker system as an audio output, and it will play the audio.